lennycode/YMME/README.md

 # YMME
 A database of year, make, model, engine configuration for cars sold in US, along with an Android Viewer.
 The Android app uses Fragments and RecyclerViews to manage hierarchical data.
+Quicky identify vehicles when the VIN isn't available or you don't have a VIN decoding API, or use as a backup if the service is down.

 This project has a few parts: